Kappa Delta welcomes new chapters.

 For additional information or to assist with the new chapter, contact Kirstin Barry, director of extension and consultants.

-Also in October 2017, Kappa Delta will establish its Theta Pi Chapter at the University of Alabama at Birmingham.
-Kappa Delta will join four other National Panhellenic Conference sororities on campus: Alpha Gamma Delta, Alpha Omicron Pi, Alpha Xi Delta and Delta Gamma.
-The new chapter at UAB will be Kappa Delta’s seventh active chapter in Alabama.
+On Oct.
+28, 2017, Kappa Delta installed its Theta Pi Chapter at the University of Alabama at Birmingham.
+Kappa Delta joined four other National Panhellenic Conference sororities on campus: Alpha Gamma Delta, Alpha Omicron Pi, Alpha Xi Delta and Delta Gamma.
+The new chapter at UAB is Kappa Delta’s seventh active chapter in Alabama.

 With more than 10,000 undergraduate students, UAB is the largest research institution in the state of Alabama.
 The campus originated as an extension of the University of Alabama, but became an autonomous institution in 1969 with the creation of the University of Alabama system.
 UAB is known for its nationally recognized academic health center, and many undergraduate students choose to continue onto UAB professional programs upon graduation.